 Main duties of the post holder - professional, clinical, administrative consultant (or covering consultant(s) in Dr Braun's absence) throughout the week.
 In the absence of Dr Braun, cover will be provided by Dr Jeffrey Clarke or Dr Dichelle Wong.
-They can be reached on their mobile phones via Bootham Park Hospital switchboard (within work hours) or York District Hospital switchboard.
 The on-call consultant psychiatrist (who can be reached via York District Hospital switchboard) provides cover out-of-hours or during public holidays.
 The post holder and the ward will be notified by Dr Braun by email as to who is providing cover in advance of any scheduled leave.